darekaze/vethyl/README.md

-# Project Ethan
+# Project Ethans

-Ethan -- A powerful node for quering Ethreum data
+Ethans -- A more powerful system for quering Ethreum data

 Work in Progress